Liverpool & Knowsley Book Art exhibition: Frankenstein 2018

 Book artists from around the world have responded to Frankenstein with a hugely creative range of ideas.
 Some have been stimulated by the themes in the book; others have been inspired by the way the story is told; others have made links between Frankenstein and other classic stories such as Dracula and The Golem.

 Some of the works have been made in small editions; some are unique works.
 Many of them are available to buy.
-The exhibition at Kirkby Gallery will be an enlarged version of the display that debuts at Liverpool Central Library, 14 May – 19 August.
-Additional works will be on show in Kirkby Gallery by invited artists and by Knowsley residents in response to seeing the exhibition in Liverpool.
+The exhibition at Kirkby Gallery is an enlarged version of the display that debuted at Liverpool Central Library, 14 May – 19 August.
+Over 20 additional works are on show in Kirkby Gallery by invited artists from around the world.